mugund10/mugund10/README.md

 > [!TIP]
-> when something is out of controll just keep calm and say வை டா கோ**
+> when something is out of controll just keep calm and say sorry'nga officer